Money talks on attraction and retention but employees not sold on pay programs: WTW

 Less than half of employer respondents indicated that they are effective at each of the other four factors.

-Commenting on the research, Tom Helier, Senior Director, Work and Rewards at WTW, tells UNLEASH that pay is simultaneously both a top expense for employers and the most significant reason that candidates choose to either join or stay with an organization.
+Commenting on the research, Tom Hellier, Senior Director, Work and Rewards at WTW, tells UNLEASH that pay is simultaneously both a top expense for employers and the most significant reason that candidates choose to either join or stay with an organization.

 It’s where business acumen meets empathy, driving both retention and results.”